-Note: Total 20 visits - face-to-face can be collected by 1 staff member or each staff member can collect 10 visits - face-to-face.
+Note: Total 20 visits - in-person can be collected by 1 staff member or each staff member can collect 10 visits - in-person.

 You attend a health fair for which you spent 30 minutes preparing.
-You provided a variety of information (i.e. breast-feeding, safety, nutrition) to 25 people for 175 minutes.
+You provided a variety of information (i.e., breast-feeding, safety, nutrition) to 25 people for 175 minutes.
 It took you 20 minutes to travel each way to the fair site.